Wilm0r/giggity/README.md

 You can add any suitably formatted schedule to Giggity yourself (use QR codes to make this easier), or it can be added to Giggity's main menu.

-To do this, e-mail me a JSON file formatted like this:
+To do this, construct a JSON file formatted like this:

 ```json
 	{